Railroad Tycoon II: Awards

 Railroad Tycoon II won Computer Games Strategy Pluss and CNET Gamecenter's 1998 "Strategy Game of the Year" awards; the former magazine's editors wrote that it "capture[d] almost all of the things gamers had come to love about the original."
 It also received IGN's "Best Soundtrack" award.
 The game was a finalist for Computer Gaming Worlds 1998 "Best Strategy", GameSpot's "Strategy Game of the Year", IGN's "Best Strategy Game of the Year" and PC Gamer USs "The Best Real-Time Strategy Game" awards, all of which ultimately went to StarCraft.
 Computer Gaming Worlds editors lauded Railroad Tycoon II as "a brilliant update of a gaming classic", and the staff of PC Gamer US wrote that the game "did a terrific job of immersing the player in a richly detailed world of empire-building, commerce and micro-management."

 In 2000, the PlayStation port of Railroad Tycoon II received a nomination for GameSpots "Best Simulation Game" prize among console games, which went to Theme Park World.

+The Second Century

+GameSpot praised The Second Century as a difficult but good addition to the game noting that the challenges required players to come up with new strategies and gave it an 8.4 out of 10 rating.